vishalchovatiya/PI/MATH/Cheat Sheet.md

 > **Misc**
 - coprime = gcd is 1
+- congruence = a & b when divided by n & produce same remainder then it is said that a & b are congruent.
-- Modular arithmetic = wall clock
+- Modular arithmetic example = wall clock